LightBurnSoftware/Documentation/RotarySetup.md

 5. Enter either the diameter of the object to be engraved or it's circumferance, the other value will be automatically calculated.
 6. Align your object uynder the laser head in a position where the X axis will start and rotate the object in the rotary attachment to the point where you want the Y axis to start engraving.
 7. Click start and watch the magic happen.
+8. Remeber to uncheck the use rotary attachment check box once you are finished so that you do not mess up your next regular project.

 Some general notes on using a rotary attachment: